gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/gruntwork/pull/19: Check that the account you're logged into is the root of your AWS Organization, as that's the only account that can create child accounts.
+  https://github.com/gruntwork-io/gruntwork/pull/19: Check that the account you&apos;re logged into is the root of your AWS Organization, as that&apos;s the only account that can create child accounts.

 </div>